Watermark

 However, when setting aside capital to back loans, institutions must take negative economic developments into account in calculating the loss ratio of a loan and determining the probability of default.
 On top of which there are also the capital buffers mentioned above, such as the countercyclical capital buffer and the systemic risk buffer for residential property loans, which are supposed to provide an additional cushion against cyclical risks.
 At the end of the day, is it all really worth it?

 Excessive regulation has a negative effect on competition for banks, thereby hindering urgently needed growth.
 But it can also be a source of frustration for bank customers.
-And this has been observed to occur when it comes to sustainability.
+And this has been seen to occur when it comes to sustainability.
 The almost incomprehensibly complex regulation is the main reason why customers looking to invest increasingly say they have no interest in sustainable products when asked about their preferences.
 Many of them are simply not prepared to take on such a complicated bureaucratic burden and, instead, look for investment opportunities elsewhere.

 Deterrent effect